Who We Are

 Cathy Gorn, PhD

-Dr. Gorn joined National History Day in 1984 when the organization was still based in Cleveland, Ohio, and was in its infancy as a national endeavor.
+Dr. Gorn joined National History Day in 1982 when the organization was still based in Cleveland, Ohio, and was in its infancy as a national endeavor.
 Dr. Gorn has held positions of increasing responsibility within the organization.
-As a member of a small core national office staff, her efforts have fundamentally shaped the evolution of National History Day from a series of contests to a full-fledged, highly acclaimed national academic program.
+As a member of a small core national office staff, her efforts have fundamentally shaped the evolution of National History Day from a series of contests to a full-fledged, highly acclaimed international academic program.

 She joined NHD in August 2009 after 13 years with the Heritage Center of Lancaster County in Lancaster, Pennsylvania and 19 years as a member of the extended NHD family.
 As vice president of the Heritage Center of Lancaster County, Kim directed all aspects of educational programming for teachers, students and adults.
 In her position, she coordinated a thriving regional competition of National History Day and served on the advisory board for National History Day in Pennsylvania.
 However, her love for NHD began even earlier.
 While teaching in 1990, she coached students in the creation of NHD entries, and during graduate school in 1995, she judged at a regional competition.

 Kim is deeply committed to history education and both formal and informal learning.
 She co-edited An Alliance of Spirit: Museum and School Partnerships, published by the American Alliance of Museums in 2010, and was president of the board of directors for the Mid-Atlantic Association of Museums from 2008-2010.
 Kim currently serves on the board of the American Association for State & Local History, where, as governance chair, she improved governance practices and spearheaded a comprehensive update of governing documents.